2022 World Snooker Championship: Second round

 Tied 4–4 with Selby after the first session, Yan took a 9–7 lead after the second session.
 In the third session, the 46-minute 18th frame hinged on a safety battle over the brown.
 Uncertain as to whether the cue ball would pass the blue to pot the brown, Yan studied the shot for several minutes before asking the referee to clean the cue ball, which referee Rob Spencer refused to do under the circumstances.
 Some commentators, including Jimmy White and Alan McManus, initially called Yan's request "out of order", but Yan later explained that it was a joke.
 Yan successfully made the shot to pot the brown and went on to win the frame for an 11–7 lead.
 Selby won the next three frames, reducing Yan's lead to one at 11–10.
-The penultimate frame of the match lasted 85 minutes, setting a new record for the longest frame ever played at the Crucible; the previous record had been 79 minutes in a 2019 first-round match between Brecel and Gary Wilson.
+The penultimate frame of the match lasted 85 minutes, then a record for the longest frame ever played at the Crucible, surpassing the 79-minute frame played in a 2019 first-round match between Brecel and Gary Wilson.
 Yan won the frame on the final black, and went on to win the match 13–10.
+(The record for the longest frame at the Crucible was superseded four years later when Allen and Wu Yize played a 100-minute frame in the semi-finals of the 2026 edition.)
 Playing Bingham, Wilson attempted a maximum break in the second session, potting 12 reds and 12 blacks before missing the 13th red.
 Bingham made his own maximum break attempt in the third session, but ran out of position after the 13th red.
 Bingham, who won the match 13–9 to reach his fourth quarter-final, said it was on his "bucket list" to make a 147 at the Crucible.